jonathanascona/course_guide/README.md

 __A Details:__

 - Hours: 107
-- Understanding: A satisfactory score on more than half of the challenges or a near-perfect score on one of the challenges.
+- Understanding: A satisfactory score on more than half of the challenges or a near-perfect score on one of the Spark focused challenges.
+All challenges must be completed.
 - Involvement: Two or fewer conversations from me or the TA about your lack of participation or preparedness.
-Missing class multiple times.
+Missing class less than three times.
 - Impact: Multiple projects where you were recognized as a primary contributor (making more impact than half of your team).
 All projects include your fingerprints.

 __B Details:__